‘The Lord is my pilot: I shall not drift,

-On the 5th of January, Starfish sailed for the Helgoland Bight.
+On January 5th, Starfish sailed for the Helgoland Bight.
 This was her sixth war patrol and her second in the Bight, having patrolled in Zone E in her previous mission.

 Despite the best efforts of PO Telegraphist Cryer, the rubber joints had given way on Undine’s ASDIC dome, leading to the flooding of the device.
-Denied this vital piece of equipment, Captain Jackson faced the choice of turning for hjome or remaining on patrol in shallow, enemy infested waters.
+Denied this vital piece of equipment, Captain Jackson faced the choice of turning for home or remaining on patrol in shallow, enemy infested waters.
 He chose to proceed.
-Jackson had been issued with the Vyl-Helgoland swept channel and directives should he decide to approach the rock.
-Undine accordingly entered Zone B. On the dank morning of 7th January, Undine was at periscope depth some twenty miles West of Helgoland.
+Jackson had been issued with the Vyl-Helgoland swept channel and detailed directives should he decide to approach the rock.
+Undine accordingly entered Zone B. On the dank morning of January 7th, Undine was at periscope depth some twenty miles West of Helgoland.
 Percy Campbell was on the fore planes when something odd happened.

 ‘There was a loud explosion which made the large depth-gauge in front of me vibrate somewhat.
 An alteration of course was made a few degrees to starboard and the Captain ordered, ‘Up Periscope’.
 He carefully conned 360 degrees in the course of which he spotted what looked like a marker buoy.
 He called Lieutenant Senior, the Navigator, to come and take a look and came to the conclusion that it could be a channel marker.
 Several explosions occurred without causing any serious damage but it was generally accepted that we were in a minefield’